openshift/enhancements/enhancements/network/ovs-hardware-offload.md

 #### Machine Config Operator (MCO) [optional]

-- MCO will be used to create linux bond interface on two identical PFs that are capable of doing OVS hardware offload and create vlan interfaces on bond interface.
+- MCO will be used to create linux bond interface on two identical PFs that are capable of doing OVS hardware offload.
 The supported bond modes are `Active-Backup`, `Active-Active` and `LACP`.
 This is not required if OVS Hardware Offload is used on PF device directly.

-### User Stories

-#### Story 1

-Workflow of creating a SR-IOV pod using OVS hardware offload:
-- [optional] Deploy a baremetal cluster with API network on bonded PFs
-- Enable OVS hardware offload for OpenvSwitch instances via CNO
-- Install SR-IOV Operator from Operator Hub
-- Provision PFs to desired number of VFs via SR-IOV Operator
-- Create a pod specifying cluster network with customized net-attach-def

 ### Implementation Details/Notes/Constraints

+- SR-IOV Operator should first provision PFs with desired number of VFs, then configure PFs to `switchdev` mode.

-- When enabling OVS Hardware Offload with SR-IOV VF LAG, PFs should first be provisioned with desired number of VFs, then configure PFs to `switchdev` mode, linux bond interface shall be created after above two steps.
-Since linux bond configuration can be applied via ignition file, it's important that SR-IOV Operator (installed in day 2) makes sure `switchdev` configurations are applied before linux bond configuration, this probably requires a node rebooting to guarantee the order.
+- When enabling OVS Hardware Offload with SR-IOV VF LAG, MCO needs to apply linux bond configuration.
+It's important that SR-IOV Operator (installed day 2) makes sure `switchdev` configurations are applied before linux bond configuration, this requires a node rebooting to guarantee the order if linux bond configuration is applied upfront.

 - When enabling OVS `hw-offload` option for OpenvSwitch daemon, it is required that ovsdb is created first.

 ### Risks and Mitigations

-RHEL-8.3 is not used as base image for RHCOS when 4.6 gets released.
 RHEL-8.3 contains kernel and driver changes to fully support OVS Hardware Offload with connection track feature.
+If RHEL-8.3 is not used for RHCOS in 4.6, OVS Hardware Offload feature will not be fully available.

 ### Test Plan

 - The changes in each relevant component must pass full e2e suite.
+- Origin e2e tests mast pass on bare metal with OVS Hardware Offload enabled in OpenvSwitch daemon.
-- OVS hardware offload functional tests must pass on supported NICs.
+- OVS hardware offload function must work on supported NICs.

 ### Graduation Criteria

-Tech Preview:
+To Tech Preview:
-- MCO supports configuring bond and vlan interfaces
-- Cluster Network Operator has API definition to enable OVS hardware offload
-- OVN-Kubernetes can configure VF and associated representor
-- Document how to use customized net-attach-def with Multus
-- SR-IOV Operator has API definition to configure `switchdev` device type
+- Bare metal cluster can be brought up when hardware offload is enabled.
+- A mixed of pods using offload and not using offload can co-exist on different nodes and communicate with each other.
+- Network policies can be applied to block pod-to-pod, service-to-service and pod-to-service traffic.

 ### Upgrade / Downgrade Strategy